ff-ultima/ff-ultima.github.io/docs/color-schemes/create-a-color-scheme.md

 - replace "YourName" with the name of your theme (there are 5 YourName's).
 - replace "YourWallpaper" with a wallpaper if you'd like (use existing wallpapers or add your own).
+- for these examples, I'll create a color-scheme named "soho".

 <iframe width="100%" height="490" src="https://www.youtube.com/embed/k_LDUiQFHy4?si=CggHPUiLrNU6vyPW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Editting the Color Scheme (Part 1)

 In `chrome/theme/color-schemes`, <ins>**copy**</ins> one of the color schemes that you want to use as a foundation.
-I recommend `default` if you want more control.
-And `catppuccin` if you only want to setup colors.
+I recommend copying `default` if you want more control.
+Or `catppuccin` if you only want to setup colors.
 For this example, I'm going to assume you chose `default`.
-All files follow the same format.. so you'll be able to follow along with whiever foundation you choose.

 1. Make a copy of the `default/` folder, and change the copies name to the name of your theme (example: `soho/`).
 2. Inside of the newly made `soho/` folder, you'll find `ffu-colorscheme.css`, open it in a text editor.
-3. These lines in the file are all you need to create a color scheme:
+3. These lines in the file are really all you need to create a color scheme:
     - `Line 4 •` File Desc: `soho` color scheme.
     - `Line 17 to 43 •` all the colors for dark mode.
     - `Line 48 to 74 •` all the colors for light mode.